christellevs/udacity-react-employee-polls/README.md

 This is the final solution for the Udacity React Nanodegree - React & Redux Course - Employee Web Polls project - completed by Christelle Van Sebroeck - 14-09-2022.
 It utilized create-react-app and the `_DATA.js` file provided by Udacity.

+The Udacity provided Chirper app: https://github.com/udacity/reactnd-chirper-app was used as a base for understanding and applying Redux in this project

 ## Installation

 To run this project: